Kshitij-1602/Kshitij-1602/README.md

 ### 👋 Hi, I’m Kshitij Mohanka

-I am an IT student completing my final semester of Bachelor's degree.
+I am a Software Engineer at Oracle Cerner.
 I love developing websites and solving tricky problems.
 I have previously done internships and have gained a good exposure as a developer and a software engineer.
-- Currently I am working as a Software engineer Intern.
+- Currently I am working as a Software engineer .

 #### My Interests Include:
-- Coding and solving DSA problems (C++).
+- Coding and solving DSA problems (C++,Python).
 - Developing websites.
 - Working on projects that are unique and different.